ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 #### Rename API Wrapper

 As we've added support for the new Verify API, we have renamed the existing API into App API.
-These changes shouold gho unnoiced for most of you if you are using the high level abstractions.
+These changes should go unnoticed for most of you if you are using the high level abstractions.

 * `IBankIdApiClient` is renamed into `IBankIdAppApiClient`
 * `BankIdApiClient` is renamed into `BankIdAppApiClient`